Dean Tran: Senate Ethics Committee rules

-Confining or Putting in Fear.
+Multiple Firearms Charges

+On July 1, 2022, Tran was indicted on multiple firearms charges stemming from an incident when he allegedly stole a firearm from an elderly woman and lied to investigators about it.
 Tran filed suit in federal court on July 27, 2022 against Attorney General of Massachusetts Maura Healey, alleging the case against him is politically motivated by a partisan Democratic political figure.
 Tran pled "absolutely not guilty" on all charges on July 28, 2022.

+In June 2023, Tran's home was raided by the FBI as part of a federal investigation unrelated to the firearm charges.
+This led to his arrest on November 17, 2023 on 25 federal wire fraud charges for fraudulently claiming $30,000 in COVID-19 unemployment benefits, as well as well as three counts of willfully filing false tax returns.

+Federal Wire Fraud

+In September 2024, he was convicted of 20 counts of wire fraud and three counts of filing false tax returns.
+He was then sentenced to 18 months in prison.

 Personal life

 Tran is married to his wife Kerry.
 They have four children: Isabelle, Olivia, Madilyn, and Dean.
 In his spare time, Tran likes to spend time with his family and is a volunteer coach for youth soccer, basketball, and baseball.
 Before being elected to the state senate, he served on the Corporator Board for the Central Massachusetts YMCA, and the Board of Trustees for Mount Wachusett Community College.

 Tran continues to help families in need as Tran and staff were able to raise monetary donations to purchase food and Christmas gifts for the Perez children as well as give hundreds of dollars to the family to use for expenses.

 Tran's daughter, Olivia, ran for a vacant Fitchburg City Council Ward 6 seat in November 2021.
 She earned 46% of the vote, but lost the election.